 • 3.
 If you can source them, use fresh vine leaves, not packaged, as the packaged variety are extremely bitter.
 However, if using store-bought vine leaves, rinse well and follow rinsing and blanching procedure above.

 • 4.
-When hollowing out the tomatoes, try not to remove too much flesh, as this could cause them to collapse during baking.
+When hollowing out the tomatoes, try not to remove too much pulp, as this could cause them to collapse during baking.
 They do tend to split a little while baking.

 • 5.
 If using brown rice, when preparing the filling, add 200ml of water to the frying pan and cook rice for about 20 minutes or until half cooked, as brown rice takes longer to cook.